I’m Pregnant…What are my options and how do I make a decision?

 - end the pregnancy by having an abortion.

 To decide what option is best for you, you may choose to talk with your parents, relatives, friends, or a religious leader.
-If you want to talk to your parents, but need tips on how to bring up the topic, you can find them here.

 If you aren’t sure what option is best for you, you should discuss it with a trained “all options” counselor or medical provider.
 The counselor or provider can give you non-judgmental, medically accurate information about all of your options.